GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stdstringlib.rst

     returns SQTrue if the string specified in the parameter text is an exact match of the expression, otherwise returns SQFalse.
+    SQFalse is also returned when the match was aborted (backtracking budget or memory exhausted); check sqstd_rex_matchaborted() to tell the cases apart.

 .. c:function:: SQBool sqstd_rex_search(SQRex * exp, const char * text, const char ** out_begin, const char ** out_end)